safegergis/safegergis/README.md

 ## About me

-Recent CS graduate with interests in full-stack development and AI.
+Recent CS graduate with interests in full-stack development and Game Development.
 I enjoy working on personal projects, exploring new technologies, and building tools that solve real problems.

 I'm particularly passionate about accessibility in technology.
 Through projects like [Playability](https://github.com/safegergis/playability) (a platform cataloging accessibility features in games) and my [Context-Aware Screen Magnifier](https://github.com/safegergis/context-magnifier) (which uses ML to intelligently magnify important content for visually impaired users), I'm working to make digital experiences more inclusive for everyone.
 I believe technology should empower all users, regardless of ability.